Coulomb’s law – problems and solutions

 Coulomb's law – problems and solutions 16

-See also Momentum – problems and solutions
+See also Magnetic force between two parallel wires – problems and solutions

 2. Two charged particles as shown in figure below.
 QP = +10 μC and Qq = +20 μC are separated by a distance r = 10 cm.
 What is the magnitude of the electrostatic force.